grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi had Owen bring the bow around, and they sank obliquely, traveling close to and across the sloping wall of the seamount.

 "200 meters down.
-Depth-under-keel: 20 meters to the wall of the seamount."
-Said Gregory.
+Depth-under-keel: 20 meters to the wall of the seamount," said Gregory.

 Hemi looked at Percy.
 He was not going to level off the dive until she said so.

 "210 meters.
-Still descending."
-Said Gregory.
+Still descending," said Gregory.

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
 "Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
 Because that's what it fucking looks like to fucking me.
 The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"